agaby/darl-dev/Darl.GraphQL/wwwroot/md/uncertainty.md

 The young, bought up in a digital world, imagine that digital models can be indistinguishable from reality.

 We assume that the differences between reality and a 64 bit float representation will always be negligible.
-There are many cicumstance where this is not true, especially where modeled systems exhibit Chaos.
+There are many circumstance where this is not true, especially where modeled systems exhibit Chaos.

 All measurements from the analog world contain a tolerance.
 Mechanical engineers and those computer scientists old enough to have used an analog computer are very aware of this.